-- The City of Lumpkin is physically locating services (i.e. infrastructure) in impact areas to benefit the citizens and make for easy access (walking, bicycle, car, etc.). - There is a tennis court located in Lumpkin; however, there is not a Community Recreation Center.
-There is also no public recreation program in the city.
-There is an opportunity for all the local governments in Stewart County to partner with the school system to meet the recreational needs of the citizens. - The Board of Education has abandoned the existing high school.
-The Stewart County Elementary/Middle School facilities will be expanded to allow for high school classes.
+- The City of Lumpkin is physically locating services and infrastructure in impact areas to benefit the citizens and make for easy access to existing parks via walking, bicycle, car, etc.) Improvements include walking trail additions, addition of new and safe sports equipment, merry-go- round, and swing set.
+The tennis court has also been renovated. - There is an opportunity for all local governments in Stewart County to partner with the school system to meet the recreational needs of all citizens.
+Thus, Stewart County.
+Lumpkin, and Richland partnered with the Stewart County School Board to use the old high school/middle school building as a community center and is also the location of the new recreation department plus other agencies.